 Master of Pharmacy 2003

-In 2010, Sarah’s keen interest in teaching and medication safety encouraged her to apply for the post of SCRIPT Content and Editorial Manager at the University of Birmingham.
-This role involved overseeing the development of 40 eLearning modules intended for West Midland junior doctors.
-The project, commissioned by the West Midlands Workforce Deanery, aims to improve the prescribing knowledge and skill of junior doctors, in order to reduce medication errors and improve patient safety.
-Although this work was completed in August 2011, Sarah continues her role as Content and Editorial Manager, ensuring the content remains up-to-date and relevant to clinical practice.
+In 2010, Sarah became the Content and Editorial Manager for the SCRIPT eLearning programme at the University of Birmingham.
+The SCRIPT project, commissioned by Health Education West Midlands, aimed to improve the prescribing knowledge and skill of Foundation trainees, in order to reduce medication errors and improve patient safety.
+She supervised the development of 40 eLearning modules related to prescribing and therapeutics.
+Although this work was completed in August 2011, Sarah continues to ensure the content remains up-to-date and relevant to clinical practice.
+She now supervises the development of SCRIPT modules for Dentists, Nurses, and Doctors undergoing their Specialist Training in Paediatric Medicine.

 MBChB (Year 5)

-McDowell SE, Thomas SK, Coleman JJ, Aronson JK, Ferner RE.
-A practical guide to monitoring for adverse drug reactions during antihypertensive drug therapy: synthesis from a systematic review.
-Journal of the Royal Society of Medicine.
+McDowell SE, Thomas SK, Coleman JJ, Aronson JK and Ferner RE (2013) A practical guide to monitoring for adverse drug reactions during antihypertensive drug therapy: synthesis from a systematic review.
+Journal of the Royal Society of Medicine 106(3):87-95